- Home

 Being placed on probation in California is a great opportunity to avoid jail or prison.
 However, it also comes with strict rules.
 Understanding the consequences of violating probation is crucial in protecting your rights and freedom.
 Read on and work with a skilled Red Bluff criminal lawyer for experienced legal counsel.

 When you are granted probation instead of incarceration, you are agreeing to comply with certain conditions for the duration of the probation period in exchange for your freedom and staying out of prison.
-Each case is unique, but common conditions of probation include:
+As such, any conduct that violates the terms and conditions of your court-imposed probation can count as a violation in accordance with California law.

 If you are suspected of violating probation, the first thing that will happen is that you will be arrested.
 California Penal Code § 1203.2 grants probation officers and other law enforcement the right to rearrest a person on probation, given that they have probable cause to believe that they are in violation of any term or condition of probation.